menu

-Because occupations involving physical labor dominate the local economy, Highspire is generally considered to be a blue-collar town.
-41.00% of the Highspire workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Highspire is a blue-collar town, with 41.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Highspire is a borough of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Highspire who work in sales jobs (14.71%), office and administrative support (12.26%), and management occupations (7.20%).

 Also of interest is that Highspire has more people living here who work in computers and math than 95% of the places in the US.